 With so many requirements, including The Health Insurance Portability and Accountability Act (HIPAA) of 1996, Health Information Technology for Economic and Clinical Health Act (HITECH) compliance, Statement on Accounting Standards (SAS 70) and Payment Card Industry (PCI) compliance, there are serious considerations to be made towards security and implementation of controls; these should be the key objectives.

-With the fast adoption of electronic medical records (EMR) and Electronic Health Records (EHR), there are also serious considerations to be made to ensure patients’ privacy and the protection of records.
+With the fast adoption of electronic medical records (EMR) and Electronic Health Records (EHR), there are also serious considerations to be made to ensure patients’ privacy and the protection of records; HIPAA data storage is essential for managing such electronic records.

 Multi-practice data management can represent a challenge for quite a few reasons, and cloud hosting is a solution which provides the right balance of reliability, flexibility and scalability.
 Because cloud hosting is a relatively new type of HIPAA Compliant Hosting service and not all providers are equally knowledgeable, it’s important to establish partnerships only with companies that have proven themselves.